paigemccartin/paigemccartin.github.io/test_prep.md

 5. Is paper or red tape blocking digital empowerment?
 Are there such barriers at Del Norte?
 Elsewhere?
 <br>
 There is a lot of red tape blocking digital empowerment.
 Not every school and household are able to afford digital devices.
 This creates a huge divide between communities that have access and those that do not.
 At Del Norte, the school blocks a lot of websites that could potentially have educational services to them.
 This blocks digital empowerment because it doesn’t allow students to certain websites that could have furthered their education.

-### 5.3-5.4 notes questions
-5.3 Racist HP computer

-The owner thinks that the computer intentionally did not read his face because of the color of his skin.
-I do not think that it was intentional bias because HP has no reason to do this.
-I think this happened because there weren’t enough people working on the project.
-The group working on it could all of been white which would lead to an unintentional bias.
-I think it could be harmful to something to not work on you for a reason you can’t help.
-Although that wasn’t the goal it is still hurtful.
-It should be corrected because it is important to include everyone.
-Next time to produce better outcomes HP can use crowdsourcing to figure out the problem before putting the product out into the world.

-5.4

-A type of crowdsourcing could be in our environment could be asking for feedback on a website.
-Although there is a chance that this could be biased there are still some ways that this relates to crowdsourcing.
-Del Norte crowdsourcing would be biased to Del Norte students.
-Although there will be more diversity because not every student is the same there is still a large bias due to the fact that they all go to the same school.
-This can be seen in a STATs class, they go to random different classes and ask students to complete a survey with classes.
-This eliminates the bias of picking the people who are taking your survey but still involves bias with the school.
-For my final project, I can have different students to look at our site and give input to make it better.
-We could also publish it online to get a bigger group of people to review the website.